“I can’t draw to save my life”

 - And learning to pick out key points – whether that be notating a talk, or in my case, highlighting one’s holiday adventures.

-She also shows line by line how to create a simple ‘star man’ to claim your first visual thinking person symbol.
+She also shows line by line how to create a simple ‘star man’ to claim your first visual thinking symbol for a person –

 In which she presents a visual alphabet made up of – you guessed it – simple lines, curves and shapes for communicating ideas, thoughts, and memories using visual language.